rzepeda/baseServer/README.md

 This server is protected by OAuth 2.0 bearer token authentication.
 Only authorized clients with valid tokens can access the tool endpoints.

+**Note:** This server now supports the **OAuth 2.0 Authorization Code Flow**, which is a user-interactive flow required by Claude.ai.
+This means users will be redirected to an identity provider (e.g., Keycloak) to log in and authorize access when connecting via Claude.ai.

 To configure OAuth, ensure the following environment variables are set in your `.env` file (copied from `.env.example`):

 -   `OAUTH_PROVIDER_URL`: The base URL of your OAuth provider (e.g., `https://your-oauth-provider.com`).
 This is used to construct the full validation endpoint URL if not explicitly provided.